asanchez75/JSONDump/README.md

 {"@id":"http://wikidata.dbpedia.org/resource/Q53619","subject":["http://wikidata.dbpedia.org/resource/Q10011322","http://wikidata.dbpedia.org/resource/Q10011710","http://wikidata.dbpedia.org/resource/Q10011866","http://wikidata.dbpedia.org/resource/Q10081503","http://wikidata.dbpedia.org/resource/Q10081526"]}
 ```

-For every predicate - object pair for an RDF triple
+The subject is denoted with `@id` and we generate JSON key/value pairs for all the RDF triples with the resource as subject.
-we generate JSON key-value pairs using the `local name` of the predicate IRI as key and the lexical value of the object as value(s).
+The values as grouped by predicate and we use the `local name` of the predicate IRI as key.
-The subject is denoted with `@id`.
+We use the lexical form of the object(s) of the triple as value(s).

 The goal is to make the code aligned with JSON-LD, auto-prefixing IRIs and generating the appropriate `@context` based on the files it processes (or using a predefined context)
 At the moment, the code is generic and can work with any N-Triple files.